After our visit this month, Xi’an quickly became one of my favourite cities in China. So, here are my picks for 7 things to do in Xi’an.

 There is so much culture and history here coupled with a bustling atmosphere, amazing neighbours along with authentic and interesting alleyways that offer hidden gems serving steaming hot lamb stews and massive bowls of BiangBiang Noodles.

 The main attraction for many who visit Xi’an, the Terracotta Warriors stand in their hundreds in a complex just an hour away from the city centre.
 Explore the 3 pits and read the brief information and history of the warriors.
 You can choose to pay for a tour guide on arrival or opt for a group tour.

 Private and group tours are available from most hostels, hotels and guesthouses.
 There is also a tourist bus (306) on bus line 5 that runs from Xian Railway Station to the museum within an hour; this costs 7 RMB per person.

 The city wall surrounds the city centre and makes a great day cycle or evening stroll.
 Head to either the South, East, West or North gate and explore the city from above.

-Entrance costs 54 RMB and the South Gate entrance is open from 8am to 8pm throughout the year.
+The entrance costs 54 RMB and the South Gate entrance is open from 8am to 8pm throughout the year.
 You can pay extra to rent a bike and cycle around or those who struggle with the walk can jump on a buggy.

 BELL AND DRUM TOWER

 A stone’s throw away from each, the Bell and Drum Tower sit in the city centre and are popular spots for visiting tourists.
-Many of the chain hotels and decent hostels surround the Bell Tower along with major shops, restaurants and fast food/coffee chains.
+Many chain hotels and decent hostels surround the Bell Tower along with major shops, restaurants and fast food/coffee chains.

-The Drum Tower also sits at the bottom of Muslim Street and both towers are accessible and home a small museum on Chinese history.
+The Drum Tower also sits at the bottom of Muslim Street and both towers are accessible and home to a small museum on Chinese history.